space-sh/space/manuals/space.md

         Clone and load modules.
 Separate multiple by space within quotes or use multiple -M switches, one for each module.
         Usually used together with '-m' option to load a needed module for use with SPACE_WRAP environment variable. `-M` module shell scripts are loaded after `-m` module shell scripts and can override functions.
         Example: space -m dropalot -M ssh -e SPACE_WRAP=SSH_WRAP -e sshhost=111.222.123.4
-        If any of the module script functions loaded using this switch depends on other modules, they must also be provided using the same switch (`-M`).
+        If any of the module script functions loaded using this switch depends on other modules, they must be provided using the same switch (`-M`).

+  * `-E` filename:
+        Reads a shell file with variable definitions to apply.
+        Example: `var1=value`
+        This setting is applied before the `-e` variables.
+        Comments with `#` and the `export` keyword are ignored.

   * `-e`  var=value:
         Environment variable to forcefully apply/overwrite before parsing the YAML.